-We spoke with Jacob Warwick, Director of Communications at Skedulo, and Jesse Teske, SEO Manager at YLighting, to get their expert thoughts on the most current SEO tactics.
-In this post, we’ve broken down the top SEO techniques to help you skyrocket your rankings and boost your number of monthly visitors.
+We spoke with Jacob Warwick, Director of Communications at Skedulo, and Jesse Teske, SEO Manager at YLighting, to get their expert thoughts on the most current SEO tactics, as well as writer and content marketer Puranjay Singh, founder of GrowthSimple.

-- Improve site speed
+- Improve user experience across your entire site

-- Focus on topics instead of keywords
+- Focus on topic clusters instead of keywords

-- Build backlinks
+- Build a variety of backlinks

+Ready?
 Let’s dig in!

 - Beginners Guide to SEO: Getting Started With Blogs and Articles